DevExpress-Examples/blazor-theme-switcher/Readme.md

 3. Copy this example's [switcher-resources](./CS/switcher/switcher/wwwroot/switcher-resources) folder to your application's *wwwroot* folder.
 The *switcher-resources* folder has the following structure:

     * **css/themes**
     Includes nested folders whose names correspond to external Bootstrap themes.
-Each nested folder stores an external theme's stylesheet (the *bootstrap.min.css* file).
+Each nested folder stores an external theme's stylesheet (*bootstrap.min.css*).
 Note that built-in DevExpress themes are added to the application with DevExpress Blazor components and stored separately in the **DevExpress.Blazor.Themes** NuGet package.

     * **css/themes.css**
     Contains CSS rules used to draw colored squares for each theme in the Theme Switcher.